krd81/T2_A2-API_Server/README.md

 - Expected Response: HTTP response status 201 - CREATED, a JSON object of the created desk (id, status, bookings)
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status

-### 15. /desk/<int:desk_id>
+### 15. /desk/\<int:desk_id>
 - Description: Allows admin to edit desk
 - HTTP Request Verb: PUT/PATCH
 - Required Data: at least one of desk id, availability status
 - Expected Response: HTTP response status 200 - OK, a JSON object of the updated desk (id, status, bookings)
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
+- Note: If the desk_id or availability status is updated, this update cascades to any boookings associated with it

-### 16. /desk/<int:desk_id>
+### 16. /desk/\<int:desk_id>
 - Description: Allows admin to delete desk (desks which have bookings cannot be deleted)
 - HTTP Request Verb: DELETE
 - Required Data: N/A
 - Expected Response: HTTP response status 200 - OK, empty JSON object
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
+- Note: Desks cannot be deleted if there are bookings associated, therefore there is no `ondelete` constraint for desk_id foreign keys

-### . route
+### 17. /user/\<string:employee_id>/booking
-- Description: Allows admin OR user to
+- Description: Allows user to view their bookings
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: GET
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
+- Expected Response: HTTP response status 200 - OK, a JSON object of their bookings (booking id, desk id, week id, weekday, user object excluding password/is_admin)
-- Expected Response: HTTP response status 200 - OK, empty JSON object
-- Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 18. /user/\<string:employee_id>/booking/\<int:booking_id>
-- Description: Allows admin OR user to
+- Description: Allows user to view an individual booking
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: GET
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
+- Expected Response: HTTP response status 200 - OK, a JSON object of the booking (booking id, desk id, week id, weekday, user object excluding password/is_admin)
-- Expected Response: HTTP response status 200 - OK, empty JSON object
-- Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 19. /user/\<string:employee_id>/booking
-- Description: Allows admin OR user to
+- Description: Allows user to create a new booking (the system prevents duplicate bookings for the same day/desk)
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: POST
-- Required Data:
+- Required Data: week_id , weekday [mon, tue, wed, thu, fri], desk_id
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
+- Expected Response: HTTP response status 201 - CREATED, a JSON object of the booking(booking id, desk id, week id, weekday, user object excluding password/is_admin)
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, empty JSON object
-- Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 20. /user/\<string:employee_id>/booking/\<int:booking_id>
-- Description: Allows admin OR user to
+- Description: Allows user to edit their booking, ie. change the desk and/or week and/or day associated with the booking (fails if the chosen desk/day is unavailable)
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: PUT PATCH
-- Required Data:
+- Required Data: At least one of desk_id, week_id, weekday
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
+- Expected Response: HTTP response status 200 - OK, a JSON object of the updated booking (booking id, desk id, week id, weekday, user object excluding password/is_admin)
-- Expected Response: HTTP response status 200 - OK, empty JSON object
-- Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 21. /user/\<string:employee_id>/booking/\<int:booking_id>
-- Description: Allows admin OR user to
+- Description: Allows user to delete a booking
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: DELETE
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
 - Expected Response: HTTP response status 200 - OK, empty JSON object
-- Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 22. /user/\<string:employee_id>/booking
-- Description: Allows admin OR user to
+- Description: Allows user to delete all their bookings
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: DELETE
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
 - Expected Response: HTTP response status 200 - OK, empty JSON object
-- Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.
+- Note: while delete all is usually not recommended, it's provided here as an option in case a user realises they have made many bookings incorrectly, or perhaps they are away for a period of leave and want to delete their bookings

-### . route
+### 23. /booking
-- Description: Allows admin OR user to
+- Description: Allows admin to view all bookings
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: GET
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
+- Expected Response: HTTP response status 200 - OK, a JSON object of all bookings (booking id, desk id, week id, weekday, user object excluding password/is_admin)
-- Expected Response: HTTP response status 200 - OK, empty JSON object
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status

+### 24. /booking/\<int:booking_id>
+- Description: Allows admin to view an individual booking
+- HTTP Request Verb: GET
+- Required Data: N/A
+- Expected Response: HTTP response status 200 - OK, a JSON object of the booking (booking id, desk id, week id, weekday, user object excluding password/is_admin)
 - Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
 If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 25. /booking/\<int:booking_id>
-- Description: Allows admin OR user to
+- Description: Allows admin to edit a booking (fails if the new day/desk is unavailable)
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: PUT PATCH
-- Required Data:
+- Required Data: At least one of employee id, desk_id, week_id, weekday
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
+- Expected Response: HTTP response status 200 - OK, a JSON object of the updated booking (booking id, desk id, week id, weekday, user object excluding password/is_admin)
-- Expected Response: HTTP response status 200 - OK, empty JSON object
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
-- Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
-If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 26. /booking/\<int:booking_id>
-- Description: Allows admin OR user to
+- Description: Allows admin to delete a booking
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: DELETE
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
 - Expected Response: HTTP response status 200 - OK, empty JSON object
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
-- Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
-If successful a JWT is generated which allows the user to access all user level routes.

-### . route
+### 26. /booking
-- Description: Allows admin OR user to
+- Description: Allows admin to delete all bookings
-- HTTP Request Verb: GET POST PUT PATCH DELETE
+- HTTP Request Verb: DELETE
-- Required Data:
+- Required Data: N/A
-- Expected Response: HTTP response status 201 - CREATED, a JSON object of ()
-- Expected Response: HTTP response status 200 - OK, a JSON object of ()
 - Expected Response: HTTP response status 200 - OK, empty JSON object
 - Authentication Methods: Valid JWT with admin's credentials encoded, `authorise()` method checks user has admin status
-- Authentication Methods: Requires employee id, which is matched against the database, if a match is found the hashed password is checked against the hashed password of the user found in the database.
-If successful a JWT is generated which allows the user to access all user level routes.
+- Note: while delete all is usually not recommended, this route has been provided in case of some catastrophic event and provides a method for an admin to delete all bookings, rather than having to do this one by one

+### /booking - missing routes:
+- POST: there is no route to allow admins to create bookings as this should be done by users.
+If there was an occurance that required an admin to create a booking, they would have to do so via the user route

 ## R6
 ERD